• Skip to primary navigation

 Beer uses bottom-fermenting yeast at lower temperatures and ale uses top-fermenting yeast at warmer temperatures.

-This affects flavor profile, texture, and alcohol content.
+This affects flavor, texture, and alcohol content.

 Ales have an interesting history too.